isomerpages/csa-sicw1/_events/16 October 2024/ASEAN Cybercrime Prosecutor’s Roundtable Meeting.md

 *Format: Closed Door Event*

-The ACPRM on **16 October 2024** provides a platform for the community of prosecutors across the ASEAN Member States, especially those who specialise in prosecuting cybercrime, to gather and share ideas.
-As with the previous five meetings, it will focus on establishing a basis for enhancing capabilities and facilitating greater cooperation in the fight against cybercrime.
+The ACPRM on **16 October 2024** provides a platform for the community of prosecutors across the ASEAN Member States and ASEAN Plus Three countries, especially those who specialise in prosecuting cybercrime, to gather and share ideas.
+As with the previous six meetings, it will focus on establishing a basis for enhancing capabilities and facilitating greater cooperation in the fight against cybercrime.

-Attendance is strictly by invitation and will be sent out separately to expert-level practitioners.
+Attendance is strictly by invitation and will be sent out separately to the respective prosecution agencies.

 *Information is accurate at time of publication*